shrutityagi4102/ABM-IIMA/README.md

 sim.py  : This Python file is responsible for reading Paramteres from the excel sheet and sending it to other Python files ahead

 Individual.py, World.py, Location.py : In these Python files as per paramtetes in the excel sheet, I have performed agent based modeling and returned a nested dictionary containing all details to be stored in the excel sheet

+excel.py  :This python file is used to generate the excel sheet.
+It generates columns and rows as per the data and fills the data coming from other py files

+Report.py : This Python file genertaes reports as mentioned in the excel sheet, screenshots of some generated reports and visualisations can be found in the screenshots folder

+Supporting docs : This folder consists of different documents which I created and studied during the course of my internship